Wednesday Wonder: Who Am I?

-It's January, so that means a lot of people have been spending large amounts of time lately thinking about who they are, what their life looks like, what they wish their life looked like, and how to change what they're doing so that they can get wherever it is that they hope to be going.
+It's January, so that means a lot of people have been spending large amounts of time lately thinking about who they are, what their life looks like, what they wish their life looked like, and how to change what they're doing so that they can get wherever it is they hope to be going.
 And I'm no different, especially with the long list of things that have come to the forefront for me as a result of my decision to begin attending weekly therapy sessions.
+(Think you might be interested in therapy, too?
+I can definitely say it has been a major trigger for positive change in my life; if you'd like to look into it for yourself, here's a super informative BetterHelp article on the differences between therapists and psychologists.
+Articles like this are great tools to use in the effort to figure out what would work best for your circumstances.)

 I've always been a woman of varied interests, and if you've known me in any capacity for any length of time, you'll already know that this is an inescapable truth.
 I love knitting and crocheting, music and movies, books and art.
 I love sculpting with clay.
 I love beading, and I've even handcrafted some truly beautiful pieces of jewelry over the years.
 I love words in all their forms, and have also dabbled in learning several different languages - none of which have been well-learned, due to lack of practice.